Tina404/mean-wifinder/README.md

 1. Setup and deploy a MEAN web app

     - create a new Express application
     - manage application dependencies with npm and the package.json file
     - refractor a standard Express project to the MVC architecture
     - MVC: routes > Controllers > View (& Model)
     - use Bootstrap4 and Font Awesome
     - publish the Express application live to Heroku using Git

+2. Move data out of Views and into Controllers

+    - define and organize routes in Express
+    - use Node modules to hold the controllers
+    - set up multiple sets of controllers by proper definition of the routes
+    - Prototyping views with Pug and Bootstrap
+    - Making reusable Pug components and mixins
+    - Displaying dynamic data in Pug templates
+    - Passing data from controllers to views

 ## Reference